Jack McCoy: Personal life

-McCoy was abused by his father, an Irish Chicago policeman who had also beat Jack's mother, and who eventually died of cancer.
-McCoy says that his determination and unyielding work ethic are a byproduct of having been harshly punished by his father for losing at anything.
-He also revealed that his father was a racist who once hit him for dating a Polish girl.
+McCoy was abused by his father, a Chicago policeman who had also beat Jack's mother, and who eventually died of cancer.
+McCoy says his determination and unyielding work ethic are a byproduct of having been harshly punished by his father for losing at anything.
+He also revealed his father was a racist who once hit him for dating a Polish girl.
 McCoy disliked his father, calling him a "son-of-a-bitch"; however, he admits he could have easily become like him.

-While not an Irish nationalist, he cares enough about his Irish heritage to be offended by a suspect's father's insinuation that two murder suspects committed the crime because of their "Irish temper".
+While not an Irish nationalist, he cares enough about his Irish heritage to be offended by a suspect's father's insinuation two murder suspects committed the crime because of their "Irish temper".
 McCoy attended University of Chicago and New York University School of Law.

 McCoy has been divorced twice (one ex-wife having been a former assistant) and has an adult daughter, Rebecca, with first ex-wife Ellen.
 One of his ex-wives left him because he worked too many late nights.
-In 2006, a gossip columnist writes that McCoy has not seen or spoken to his daughter since 1997, and McCoy receives an envelope containing pictures of his daughter.
-McCoy reunites with Rebecca (Jamie Schofield) when they meet dinner in 2007, and in 2008 mentions that she has taken a job in San Diego, and that she drove up to Los Angeles to meet him there for dinner while he was attending a conference on official business.
-In 2023, when Rebecca (Elisabeth Waterston) is the attorney for a defendant being prosecuted by McCoy's office, it is revealed that he has a son-in-law, Eric, and a college-aged grandson (attending Northwestern) named Linc; a year later, he mentions that he has a then 14-year-old granddaughter.
-He also has a nephew, which indicates that he has at least one sibling.
+In 2006, a gossip columnist writes McCoy has not seen or spoken to his daughter since 1997, and McCoy receives an envelope containing pictures of his daughter.
+McCoy reunites with Rebecca (Jamie Schofield) when they meet for dinner in 2007, and in 2008 mentions she has taken a job in San Diego, and she drove up to Los Angeles to meet him there for dinner while he was attending a conference on official business.
+In 2023, when Rebecca (Elisabeth Waterston) is the attorney for a defendant being prosecuted by McCoy's office, it is revealed he has a son-in-law, Eric, and a college-aged grandson (attending Northwestern) named Linc; a year later, he mentions he has a then 14-year-old granddaughter.
+He also has a nephew, which indicates he has at least one sibling.
 By 2008, his nephew has had a young daughter.